anhtranguyen-github/tetris-websocket/README.md

 ## Features
 - **Tetris Gameplay**: A fully functional Tetris game with the classic gameplay mechanics.
 - **Multithreading**: Server and client support multithreading for concurrent handling of user actions and game state updates.
-- **WebSocket Server**: A WebSocket-based server to facilitate communication between multiple players in real-time.
+- **WebSocket Server**: A WebSocket-based server to facilitate communication between multiple players in real time.
 - **SDL2**: Graphics and UI for the game using SDL2, including support for custom fonts and backgrounds.

 ## Project Structure